DemisR/workshop-docker/06-Docker-compose.md

 Create a compose file for running a nodejs app in `06-exercise-docker-compose` folder.

-The `nodejs` app must be builded by compose and expose port `5000` to your local port `9001`.
+The `nodejs` app must be built by compose and emust expose port `5000` to your local port `9001`.

-The app require a redis service named `redis` to work.
+The app requires a redis service named `redis` to work.

 ---